Trapped trucker survives hours in subzero temps

-The longtime Florida truck driver had crawled under his truck with a hammer to break ice away from his brakes around 4 a.m.
+The longtime Florida truck driver had crawled under his truck with a hammer to loosen ice from his brakes around 4 a.m.
 Monday, as record-breaking temperatures swept into the state.
 But the truck suddenly settled deeper into the snow, pinning him beneath an axle.

 The 53-year-old was trapped, helpless as his cellphone rang dozens of times in a coat pocket he couldn't reach.
 It had been about eight hours.
 He feared he was near death.

-Then his phone suddenly toppled from his pocket, this vibrating ring enough to finally wiggle it free.
-He was able to scoop it up with right hand inside a frozen glove, use its voice dial to call a company dispatcher and muster a quiet plea for help.
+Then his phone suddenly toppled from his pocket, its vibrating ring enough to finally wiggle it free.
+He was able to scoop it up with his right hand inside a frozen glove, use its voice dial to call a company dispatcher and muster a quiet plea for help.

 "I said 'Whoever this is, don't hang up on me because it's going to be the last time that I'll be able to call.
 I can't call out and I can't answer the phone,'" Rutledge said Thursday, recalling his experience as he sat in a leather armchair at IU Health Methodist Hospital in Indianapolis.

-His body temperature was so low that just one more hour likely would have been fatal.
+Doctors said his body temperature was so low when he arrived at the hospital that just one more hour likely would have been fatal.
 Yet he was released from the hospital on Thursday and planned to fly back home to Orlando, Fla., with little more than numbness in his left hand and side where the axle had pinned him.